cathay4t/peripety/README.md

 #### Why this tool is better?

- * Rust is memory-leak-proof and quite easy to handle threading, IPC and string manipulation.
+ * Rust is almost-memory-leak-proof and quite easy to handle threading, IPC and string manipulation.

  * Only do one thing quick and simple -- provide storage events.